+Students are required to purchase textbooks.

+CONTACT INFORMATION

+Program information is available from the program director, Mike Kavanaugh at (505) 224-4207, or from Academic Advisement and Career Development at (505) 224-4321.

+FIRE SCIENCE Degree

-Program information is available from the program chair at (505) 224-3760, the director at (505) 224-3762, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Health, Wellness & Public Safety Division FIRE SCIENCE DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize your educational plan.)
 Degree requirements = 62-63 credits